+Domestic violence is a pervasive issue that affects many families and households in Texas.
+It is a serious crime with severe legal consequences and long-lasting emotional and physical damage.
+If you or a loved one is facing domestic violence charges, seeking legal guidance from an experienced attorney is crucial.
 At the Aulbaugh Law Firm, skilled Dallas domestic violence lawyer James Aulbaugh understands what is at stake with an assault conviction in Texas.
-He provides clients with an honest assessment of their case, fully explaining each option so each client can make an informed decision as to moving forward.
+He provides clients with an honest assessment of their case, thoroughly explaining each option so each client can make an informed decision as to moving forward.

 Texas Penal Code defines an assault offense as: